Paraskevi-KIvroglou/Deploy-Hotel-Booking-App/README.md

 # Deploy-Hotel-Booking-App
-This is currently a project on ongoing development of the Project:AI Use Case course.
+This GitHub repo is used to load a finetuned model using the transformers library and streamlit for front end chatbot interface.